claudio-silva/cloudflare-fullstack-starter/README.md

 ### Alternative: Minimal Starting Point

-If you prefer a bare‑bones starting point stripped of authentication, database, CLI, and app shell, check out the `minimal` branch of this repository.
+If you just want to create a public website (like a landing page), you may prefer a more bare‑bones starting point, stripped of authentication, database, CLI, and app shell.

+Check out the `minimal` branch of this repository.
 It still provides React with TypeScript, integrated Vite and Hono backend, Cloudflare Workers, shadcn/ui components and Tailwind CSS.

 ## Quick Start